codescrum/active_poro/README.md

 ## Usage

-You may use ActivePoro::Model as a mixin to enable relations/associations to be built between POROs Currently supported associations:
+You may use ActivePoro::Model as a mixin to enable associations to be built between POROs Currently supported associations:

 - has_many